About the Harry S. Truman Scholarship

 May 22-27, 2018: Truman Scholars Leadership Week

-The application will open October 16th and close November 27th.
-Students seeking the University’s nomination will need to submit the following materials via the submission form (coming soon):
+Students seeking the University’s nomination will need to submit the following materials via the submission form.
+Please note that the application form will not save your progress.
+Finish compiling the following materials before beginning your application:

 - A one page cover letter highlighting why you are a potential Truman Scholar.
 Please include your name, USC ID number, phone number, email address, major(s) and minor(s).